lazyatom/interblah.net/soups/blog/why-is-nobody-using-refinements.snip.markdown

 ### 1. Lack of understanding?

 While refinements have been around for almost five years, the refinements you see now are not the same as those that were introduced half a decade ago.
-Originally, they weren’t strictly lexically scoped, and while this provides some opportunity for more elegant code that what we’ve seen today -- think not having to writing `using` at the top of every RSpec file, for example -- it also breaks the guarantee that refinements cannot affect distant parts of a codebase.
+Originally, they weren’t strictly lexically scoped, and while this provides some opportunity for more elegant code than what we’ve seen today -- think not having to writing `using` at the top of every RSpec file, for example -- it also breaks the guarantee that refinements cannot affect distant parts of a codebase.

 It’s also probably true that lexical scope is not a familiar concept for many Ruby developers.
 I’m not ashamed to say that even though I’ve been using Ruby for over 13 years, it’s only recently that I really understood what lexical scope is actually about.
-I think you can probably make a lot of money writing Rails applications without every really caring about lexical scope, and yet, without understanding it, refinements will always seem like confusing and uncontrollable magic.
+I think you can probably make a lot of money writing Rails applications without ever really caring about lexical scope, and yet, without understanding it, refinements will always seem like confusing and uncontrollable magic.

 The evolution of refinements hasn’t been smooth, and I think that’s why some people might feel like “nobody knows how they work or what problem they solve”.
 It doesn’t help, for example, that a lot of the blog posts you’ll find when you search for “refinements” are no longer accurate.